 She explains this process with a popular American assumption: The United States is the home of the free.
 “Here’s this idea that permeates our culture,” she says.
 “Where did it come from?
 Why does it get repeated?
 Why does it hold power for us?
 I think that Columbia students are really excellent at engaging with those questions.”

 Yates fell into Cultural Studies through a series of "nice accidents."
 She enrolled to study biology and environmental issues as an undergrad at Penn State University, but ended up bouncing between majors after struggling in a handful of first-year science classes.
 She fell in love with Women's and Gender Studies, graduating from the program and working post-grad at Planned Parenthood.
 When it came time for graduate school, she looked for similar programs, mostly on the East Coast—but again, something unexpected happened.
 She enrolled in a Cultural Studies program at University of California, Davis, which ended up being the perfect place to explore and combine her passions.

 "I was able to retain my emphasis on women's and gender studies, but I could also return to work about the environment," she says.
 "I was able to put these things together and think about them in really interesting ways."

 Yates teaches broad classes like Intro to Cultural Studies, but also narrows in with certain cultural lenses, such as Marxism.
-Through the HHSS Department, she teaches Urban Images in Film and Media, where students analyze everything from film noir to Sex in the City.
 She loves Columbia's academic energy, with students geared toward creative, independent thinking.